 3. Be original and stand out against your competitors

 Whilst your message and CTAs are a great way to stand out and be original against your competitors, there are also many other ways to wow your audience.
 We recommend you research your competitors thoroughly before embarking on your campaign plan to ensure you don’t accidentally replicate their efforts or worse do something that’s underwhelming compared to their current efforts!
-2021 is about as competitive as it has ever been for most sectors – so now is the time to be smart, creative and daring.
+Now is the time to be smart, creative and daring.

 Some ideas for you to consider: